25 Incredible Things to Do in Stanley Park Vancouver

 Stanley Park Nature House, Vancouver

 Around the southeastern edge of Lost Lagoon is the Stanley Park Nature House.
-Visit on weekends all year, or Tuesday to Sunday through July and August.
+Visit for free on weekends all year, or Tuesday to Sunday through July and August.
 Stanley Park Ecology Society volunteers are on hand to inform and educate about local plants and wildlife in the park.

 I actually volunteered here for a year and can tell you that this is the best place to go if you have any questions about Stanley Park.
 It’s a great spot to take the kids who are interested in nature and the environment.